 12 What is the general character of oil exploration and production activity conducted in your country?
-Are areas off-limits to exploration and production?
+Are areas offlimits to exploration and production?

-In 2017, six states and federal offshore waters supplied 87 per cent (8.1 million bbl/d) of US crude oil production.
-Oil production was predominantly concentrated in Texas (38 per cent), federal offshore waters (18 per cent), North Dakota (11 per cent), Alaska (5 per cent), California (5 per cent), Oklahoma (5 per cent) and New Mexico (5 per cent).
-Total US crude oil production increased 5 per cent in 2017.
-Texas had a significant growth in production with a 298,000 bbl/d increase.
-During the second half of 2017, New Mexico produced more crude oil than California and Alaska, thanks in large part to growth in the Permian region.
+In 2018, seven states and federal offshore waters supplied 91 per cent (10Mmbbl/d) of US crude oil production.
+Oil production was predominantly concentrated in Texas (40 per cent), federal offshore waters (16 per cent), North Dakota (11.5 per cent), New Mexico (6.2 per cent), Oklahoma (5 per cent), Alaska (4.4 per cent), California (4.3 per cent) and Colorado (4.2 per cent).
+Total US crude oil production increased approximately 16 per cent in 2018.
+Texas had a significant growth in production with a 1,297,000bbl/d increase.
+In 2018, New Mexico continued to produce more crude oil than California and Alaska, thanks in large part to growth in the Permian region.

 Almost all existing offshore leasing is in the Gulf of Mexico.
-Included in the Outer Continental Shelf Oil and Gas Leasing Program for 2017 to 2022 were 11 potential lease sales in four outer continental shelf planning areas: the Central and Western Gulf of Mexico, the portion of the Eastern Gulf of Mexico not under Congressional moratorium, and the Cook Inlet planning area offshore Alaska.
-However, in 2017, President Trump issued an executive order requiring the DOI to revise the 2017 to 2022 five-year offshore oil and gas leasing programme to include lease sales in additional planning areas, such as the Mid- and South Atlantic and the Pacific region, and to increase the number of scheduled sales under the programme.
-BOEM is currently taking the administrative steps necessary to implement a new leasing programme, which will cover the years 2019 to 2024.
+Included in the Outer Continental Shelf Oil and Gas Leasing Program for 2017-22 were 11 potential lease sales in four outer continental shelf planning areas:

+- the Central Gulf of Mexico; - the Western Gulf of Mexico; - the portion of the Eastern Gulf of Mexico not under congressional moratorium; and - the Cook Inlet planning area offshore Alaska.

+However, in 2017, President Trump issued an executive order requiring the DOI to revise the 2017-22 five-year offshore oil and gas leasing programme to include lease sales in additional planning areas, such as the Mid- and South Atlantic and the Pacific region, and to increase the number of scheduled sales under the programme.
+BOEM is currently taking the administrative steps necessary to implement a new leasing programme, which, upon completion, will replace the current programme and cover the years 2019-24.